 This makes this decision a very personal one with no right or wrong answer.

 You should determine how much risk you want to take in your portfolio, taking into account that investing in a startup is considered pretty risky.
 You should also consider concentration.
 Some investment advisers suggest limiting the exposure of one investment to 5% of your investment portfolio, while others suggest a limit of up to 30%.
 While that’s a pretty wide range, everybody agrees that you shouldn’t put all your eggs in one basket.

 You should also think of diversification within early-stage companies.
 If you are changing jobs and have $10k to invest, it may make sense to use $7k to exercise options in the company you’re leaving and use the remaining $3k to invest in the company you’re joining.

 We’ve used the above exercises to try and establish lower and upper limits for your potential investment amount.
 Let’s say the range you got is $10k-$20k.
-Try to just do this one last thing – ask yourself: “if I had $15k right now, independent of all other considerations, would I invest that amount in this company, knowing that I won’t have access to that money for a few years?”
-If the answer is no, move towards the lower end of your range and keeping yourself the same question.
+Try to do this one last thing – ask yourself: “if I had $15k right now, independent of all other considerations, would I invest that amount in this company, knowing that I won’t have access to that money for a few years?”
+If the answer is no, move towards the lower end of your range and keep asking yourself the same question.
 If the answer is yes, keep moving up until you reach a no.

 We can help!

-Now that you thought everything through and decided how much you want to invest, you shouldn’t just forego the rest of your options.
+Now that you have thought everything through and decided how much you want to invest, you shouldn’t just forego the rest of your options.
 EquityBee is here to help you enjoy the potential future upside of these options while limiting the amount that has to come out of your pocket today.

 [Disclaimer: I am not a financial or investment adviser.
 Always consult with a professional advisor before making any investment decision.]